How to watch 'Ludwig' online from anywhere — David Mitchell detective drama, stream all episodes now

 • Watch anywhere — try NordVPN 100% risk free

-Over six episodes, the aim of John "Ludwig" Taylor remains to find his brother James but somehow he finds himself thrust into a series of murder cases that require his peculiar skill set to solve.
+Over six episodes, John "Ludwig" Taylor aimed to find his brother James but somehow found himself thrust into a series of murder cases that require his peculiar skill set to solve.

 Is he impersonating a police officer?
 After a fashion, yes, but he looks just like him.
 Cue hilarious set-piece confusions and character reveals as he lives his brother's life for an extended period of time.